Cerebral Palsy and Epilepsy Explained

 Partial Seizures

-Partial seizures, also known as focal seizures, occur when abnormal electrical disturbances happen in just one area of the brain.
+Also known as focal seizures, these occur when abnormal electrical disturbances happen in just one area of the brain.
 Partial seizures can occasionally become generalized seizures.
 When this happens, it is called a secondary generalization.

 Partial seizures fall into 2 groups: simple and complex.
 Simple partial seizures do not affect awareness or memory.
-Complex partial seizures affect memory of the events before, during and immediately after the seizure.
+Complex partial seizures affect the memory of the events before, during, and immediately after the seizure.

 Simple Partial Seizures